Marking-Time/Hotel/README.md

 # Hotel

-- Three page site using html/css
+- Three page site using html/css and some graphic manipulation
 - Used as an element in my portfolio
+- aprox 12-15 hrs